GrapesJS/grapesjs/README.md

 <p align="center"><img src="http://grapesjs.com/img/grapesjs-demo-template2.jpg" alt="GrapesJS" width="500" align="center"/></p>
 <br/>

-GrapesJS is a free and open source Web Template Builder which helps you building HTML templates to be used inside sites, newsletters and mobile apps.
+GrapesJS is a free and open source Web Builder Framework which helps you building HTML templates to be used inside sites, newsletters and mobile apps.
 Mainly GrapesJS was designed to be used inside a [CMS] to speed up a creation of dynamic templates.
 To better understand this concept check the image below

 <br/>